 - Students will be educated of their responsibilities regarding data confidentiality through various means such as flyers, posters, email notices, etc.

-- Vendors will sign the State University of New York College at Oneonta Confidentiality Agreement before obtaining access to sensitive college information.
+- Vendors will sign the State University of New York at Oneonta Confidentiality Agreement before obtaining access to sensitive institution information.

 Related Documents / Policies